jcgras/adventureTravel/docs/backend-config/index.md

 ![Image](/images/addApp.png)

-In the registration wizard you must fill out the **Android package name** of the application (specified in the file: **/android/app/build.gradle**), for this template would be: _com.adventuretravelapp_.
-Later, for your particular project, you must use the **applicationId** you created your project with, but to test the template we will use this value first.
+In the registration wizard you must fill out the **Android package name** of the application (specified in the file: **/android/app/build.gradle**), for this project would be: _com.adventuretravelapp_.
+Later, for your particular project, you must use the **applicationId** you created your project with, but to test the app we will use this value first.

 ![Image](/images/addAndroidApp.png)